Using the Catalogue Raisonne

 Medium – search options include all mediums collectively; Chinese ink monochrome; drawing; oil paining; or watercolor on paper

-You can also filter your search by two other broad categories, Subject and Location.
-Location indicates a place where Fitzgerald lived and/or worked for a given period of time, such as California or Nova Scotia.
-The most detailed search options are under the category of Subject.
-Subjects have been chosen because they correspond to certain recurring themes that Fitzgerald painted, and is divided into common Themes, such as Ranches and Farms, or Forests and Trees, etc.
+Subject – The most detailed search options are under the category of Subject.
+Subjects have been chosen because they correspond to certain recurring themes that Fitzgerald painted, so the Subject category is divided into common Themes, such as Landscapes that include sub-themes Ranches and Farms, Forests, and Waterfalls, etc.